drocheam/optrace/docs/source/usage/image.rst

 **Image Powers (RenderImage only)**

-Power in W and luminous power in lm are calculated from the following functions:
+Power in W and luminous power in lm:

 .. testcode::